MrQbit/Robot/README.md

 You can easily change this but this is what wheels.py expects

 - M1 - Front Left
-- M2 - Back Left (optional - leave unwired for 2wd chassis)
+- M2 - Back Left
-- M3 - Back Right (optional - leave unwired for 2wd chassis)
+- M3 - Back Right
 - M4 - Front Right

+### Camera Pan/Tilt

+Connected the servos to the first 2 terminals in the servo HAT

 ## Installation